luadebug/RustedAssaultCube/README.md

-Aimbot, ESP and utils for Assault Cube
+# Triggerbot, Aimbot, ESP and utils for Assault Cube
-# TODO triggerbot